Cody Bellinger Player Props: Cubs vs. Phillies

-On Wednesday, Cody Bellinger (.257 on-base percentage in past 10 games, 66 points below season-long percentage) and the Chicago Cubs face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 8:05 PM ET.
+The Chicago Cubs, including Cody Bellinger (.250 on-base percentage in past 10 games, 72 points below season-long percentage), battle starter Taijuan Walker and the Philadelphia Phillies at Wrigley Field, Thursday at 8:05 PM ET.

 Cody Bellinger Game Info & Props vs. the Phillies